Tool and Usage

 Usage and audience

-Wifiphisher is commonly used for phishing attacks or WiFi security analysis.
+Wifiphisher is commonly used for WiFi security analysis or phishing attacks.
 Target users for this tool are pentesters and security professionals.

 Tool review and remarks

 The review and analysis of this project resulted in the following remarks for this security tool: